democode123/UNI-IQA/README.md

 # Links to download the NI and SCI datasets used in the experiment
 NI datasets: <a href="https://github.com/zwx8981/UNIQUE">Baidu Netdisk</a> (code:)
 SCI datasets: <a href="https://github.com/zwx8981/UNIQUE">Baidu Netdisk</a> (code:)
-(If the links are unavailable, please contact me.)

 # Notice
 Our code is base on <a href="https://github.com/zwx8981/UNIQUE">UNIQUE</a>, we are truly grateful